fdformula/MathlyLua/IDE - CudaText/readme.md

 ## CudaText is a very good "IDE" customized for Lua + Mathly

-&rArr; Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.7z`.
-It includes a text editor, CudaText, with Lua 5.4.8 and
-Mathly integrated.
-Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.

 [CudaText](https://cudatext.github.io/) is a very good "IDE" for Lua + Mathly.
 Quite a few CudaText plugins are included.
 Some are customized and even have new features added.
 While in CudaText, press
 ```